Laur3llEem3li/Laur3llEem3li/README.md

 ### My name is Eemeli Laurell and I am a finnish student interested in IT and programming and whatever comes with computers.

-📖 I have been learning C++ and working with memory. recently I have been using free my time learning IT security and learning exploits and how to do them and       getting to know the linux workspace.😮
+📖 I have been learning C++ and working with memory.
+Recently I have been using free my time learning IT security and learning exploits and how to do them and       getting to know the linux workspace.😮

 ## Skills
  ✅ I have a pretty broad understanding of computers I have done alot from video editing, photo editing, making simple games and trainers for games.
 I also know simple Assembly and simple reverse engineering, but constantly trying to learn more!